After I finished my Ph.D., I moved to the wilderness of northwest Montana

 2. I developed a wide skill set.
 In rural and remote areas, by necessity, you become a generalist.
 I did things I never would have done had I remained in the city.

-5. I developed passion for different things.
+5. I developed passions for different things.

-6. I discovered the freedom of identity.
+6. I discovered a freedom of identity.

 Check out my full story on Tiny Buddha: “Our Creative Genius Shows Us Possibilities the Rational Mind Can’t See” :